-All - Assessment Task 1: HASS Quiz
+All - Assessment Task 1b: HASS Quiz

 GOAL: The goal of this task is to demonstrate your ability to identify, apply and explain course topics.
-PRODUCT: Quiz/zes FORMAT: This quiz will provide you with the opportunity to demonstrate evidence of your ability to identify, apply and explain course topics from Weeks 1-3 including: The Australian Curriculum: Humanities and Social Science (HASS) Planning HASS lessons and learning sequences Applying inquiry models to learning The exam will be 40 minutes and will consist of 20 multiple-choice questions The exam will be held in your enrolled tutorial, online.
-CRITERIA: No. Learning Outcome assessed 1 Identification and application of HASS content and curriculum 2 Identification and application of HASS inquiry and skill development 3
+PRODUCT: Quiz/zes FORMAT: This quiz will provide you with the opportunity to demonstrate evidence of your ability to identify, apply and explain course topics from Weeks 1-3 including: The Australian Curriculum: Humanities and Social Science (HASS) Planning HASS lessons and learning sequences Applying inquiry models to learning The exam will be 40 minutes and will consist of 20 multiple-choice questions.
+CRITERIA: No. Learning Outcome assessed 1 Identification and application of HASS content and curriculum 1 2 Identification and application of HASS inquiry and skill development 3 GENERIC SKILLS: Communication, Problem solving